Parma wallaby: Habitat and behaviour

 The Parma wallaby inhabits wet sclerophyll (hard-leaved) forests of northern New South Wales, Australia.
 Like the pademelon, it prefers forest with thick undergrowth, and grassy patches, although parma wallabies are also found occasionally in dry eucalypt forest and even rainforest.
 It is mainly nocturnal and usually shelters in thick scrub during the day, through which it can travel at speed along the runways it makes.
 It emerges from cover shortly before dusk to feed on grasses and herbs in forest clearings.
 The parma wallaby is largely solitary, with two or at most three animals sometimes coming together to feed in favourable circumstances.

-Status
+Conservation status

 The species remains rarely seen, with some evidence for a recent population decline.
 It is classified as Near Threatened according to the 2015 IUCN assessment.